warnettconsultingltd/wcl-cake-manager/NOTES.md

     work with MockMvc and Thymeleaf, felt it was best to complete the code.
 - Use Spring profiles for dev/prod/test style segregation of properties; using a separate database ( in-mem for dev/test, other for prod ) would remove need to mock integration tests
+- Use CSS stylings on the front end.
+It looks like utter crap.